(The CAMINO DE KAROO!)

-An exclusive journey at the 4 Star BOSCH LUYS KLOOF PRIVATE NATURE RESERVE, Seweweekspoort, Western Cape, South Africa
+An exclusive journey at BOSCH LUYS KLOOF PRIVATE NATURE RESERVE, Seweweekspoort, Western Cape, South Africa

 The Camino de Santiago (The way of St James) is well known worldwide as a spiritual experience to many.
 It comprises a range of many footpaths leading eventually to the cathedral Santiago at Compostela in North-East Spain.
 The various historical routes have been pilgrims' routes over the ages, notably since the 8th century.